 - People Also Ask

-- What push up works outer chest?
+- What push-up works the outer chest?

-- Are wide grip push-ups good?
+- Are wide-grip push-ups good?

-- wide push ups bad for shoulders
+- Wide push-ups bad for shoulders

 - Are Wide Push-Ups Easier Or Harder?